Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 A number of schools and colleges encourage young people to find their own placement.
 However, there are occasions when careers teachers will source placements for the students.

 Some schools and colleges have also developed partnerships with local employers.
+You could get in contact with schools in your area to see if you could establish a partnership for work experience.

 Issues to consider when thinking of taking part in work experience include:

-Detailing work experience opportunities for young people and graduates
+Detailing work experience opportunities for young people and graduates.

 There are ways you can source or advertise work experience opportunities for young people and graduates.